carpentries-lab/python-aos-lesson/episodes/07-vectorisation.md

 This particular array is so small that the looping isn't noticably slow, but in general looping over every data point in an array should be avoided.

-Fortunately, there are lots of numpy functions that allow you to get around this problem by applying a particular operation to an entire array at once (which is known as a vectorised operation).
+Fortunately, there are lots of numpy functions
+(which are written in C under the hood) that allow you to get around this problem by applying a particular operation to an entire array at once (which is known as a vectorised operation).
 The `np.where` function, for instance,